KDE/mygnuhealth/doc/mygnuhealth.rst

 .. rubric:: Footnotes
 .. [#who] Many of the Social contexts are from the World Health Organization social determinants of
          health.
-.. [#uniprot] The Unitprot Consortium - https://www.uniprot.org
+.. [#uniprot] The UnitProt Consortium - https://www.uniprot.org
 .. [#omim] Online Mendelian Inheritance in Man - https://www.omim.org
 .. [#gnuhealth] The Libre Digital Health ecosystem - https://www.gnuhealth.org
 .. [#kinderscience] A call to accelerate human-focussed medical research